 Necklaces should be avoided with one-shoulder gowns.
-Long, statement trains should be balanced with simple jewelry.
+Long, statement trains should be balanced with simple jewellery.
 See-through lace or high slits that show the leg call for a dainty anklet to accessorize the bare skin.

-9. Watches are not wedding-appropriate jewelry.
+9. Watches are not wedding-appropriate jewellery.

 No matter how classy your watch is, it is not going to set the right look.
 Yes, you are on a schedule, but no, you should not be concerned about the time on your special day.
 You hired or appointed someone else to keep track of the events; let them do their job while you relax and shine.

 10. You can wear different jewels at reception.